robotics-upo/hunav_sim/hunav_evaluator/README.md

 ## TODO:

-* Program a set of ROS2 services to start/stop the data recording.
+- [ ] Program a set of ROS2 services to start/stop the data recording.
-* Complete the set of metrics including some related to the forces of the SFM.
+- [X] Include some related to the forces of the SFM.
+- [ ] Complete the set of metrics

 ## References: